 Vancouver, WA 98663

 Become a passholder at Firstenburg, Marshall or the Vancouver Tennis Center.
-Swim, play, work out or take group exercise classes for a low monthly fee.
+Swim, work out or take group exercise classes for a low monthly fee.
 Firstenburg Community Center offers both SilverSneakers® and Silver&Fit® programs.
 The SilverSneakers® Fitness Program is offered in partnership with select health plans at no additional cost for Medicare-eligible members.
 The Silver&Fit® Fitness Program is designed specifically for Medicare beneficiaries and includes a membership at our facility.
 Firstenburg Community Center offers a variety of over 35 senior exercise classes per week, including SilverSneakers® and Silver&Fit® formats!
 We invite our regular senior members to participate in these classes as long as we have room.

 Contact Tammy Jones, Senior Fitness Advisor, at 360-487-7038 to learn more about our partnership with SilverSneakers® and Silver&Fit® and to find out if you are eligible for a no-additional cost membership!